Bolton in Fox News interview accuses Trump of ‘reprehensible conduct,’ denies violating records act

 Bolton said he’d had his resignation drafted for a long time, but the “final straw” was Trump’s decision to invite the Taliban to Camp David to negotiate an Afghan Peace Agreement.
 Trump later announced he called off the gathering after the Taliban claimed responsibility for a car bombing that killed a U.S. soldier, a Romanian soldier, and 10 civilians in Kabul in September.

-In his interview, Bolton also blasted Trump's coronavirus response as "incoherent" as he tore into what he labeled the unpredictable nature of the president's decision-making.
+"I've known Joe Biden for a long, long time and been on the opposite side of every issue," he said.
+"I worry about them both.
+This is a terrible election from my perspective."
+Instead, Bolton said he will dedicate his time after the book launch to working to maintain Republican control of the Senate, which he said is "critical whether Trump wins or whether Biden wins."

-"The difference between [Joe] Biden and Trump is that Biden has a view, and Trump has no view," Bolton said, when asked who would be better on foreign policy.
+"The difference between [Joe] Biden and Trump is that Biden has a view, and Trump has no view," Bolton said, tying Trump's perceived erraticism to the coronavirus pandemic.
 "On any given day, any decision is possible.
 And I find that frightening.
 I find the response to the coronavirus demonstrates exactly the kind of fear that I have."

 Bolton continued, saying that "the response was herky-jerky, incoherent, sporadic and not as effective as it could have been."
 He then warned that this "only gives a preview of what could happen in an even more severe crisis."